dexiouz/100DaysOfCode/README.md

 console.log( 8 in names ) //false
 ```

+Day53
 #Array Methods
 Remember when we talked about functions here.
 Now there are certain functions which are specific to arrays.
 We call them array methods.
 Lets take a look at them.
+We will group these array methods into two categories, the ones that  mutate the array, that is change the array that they were called upon  and the ones that do not mutate the array, these group usually return a new array.
 ```js

 ```
-Array Methods that add and remove elements
+###Array Methods that add and remove elements
+##Mutating Array Methods
 #Array.push()
 This methods is used to add an element at the end of an array.
 It increases the length of the array.
 You can add as many elements as you want by separating them by a comma